-At any time during this thirty-year period, an Interconnection Customer may return Incremental ARRs that it no longer desires at any time, provided that all remaining outstanding ARRs can be simultaneously accommodated following the return of such ARRs.
+At any time during this thirty-year period, an Interconnection Customer may return Incremental ARRs that it no longer desires, provided that all remaining outstanding ARRs can be simultaneously accommodated following the return of such ARRs.
 In the event an Interconnection Customer returns Incremental ARRs, the Interconnection Customer shall have no further rights regarding such Incremental ARRs.